sysprog21/Kconfiglib/README.md

   the maintainers are happy to include it upstream—batteries included and all that.
   To contribute, please [open an issue](https://github.com/sysprog21/Kconfiglib/issues) or [submit a pull request](https://github.com/sysprog21/Kconfiglib/pulls).

-- Kconfiglib assumes the modules symbol is `MODULES`, which is backward-compatible.
-  A warning is printed by default if `option modules` is set on a different symbol.
-  Report [issues on GitHub](https://github.com/sysprog21/Kconfiglib/issues) if proper `option modules` support is needed.
-  It would not be hard to add.

 ## Thanks